ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ### Low downtime migration
 {: #hcx-archi-source-low-downtime-mig}

 Low downtime migration relies on vSphere Replication - a distributed technology that is implemented in the VMware ESX/ESXi hypervisor.
-HCX creates a replica of a live virtual machine, moves it to IBM Cloud, and performs a switchover to power off the source virtual machine and power on the migrated virtual machine.
+HCX creates a replica of a live virtual machine, moves it to {{site.data.keyword.cloud_notm}}, and performs a switchover to power off the source virtual machine and power on the migrated virtual machine.
 * The migration path is always through the Cloud Gateway.
 The transport can be the internet, a Layer 2 stretched network, or a Direct Connect line.
 * A virtual machine can be migrated multiple times in either direction.

 ### vMotion migration
 {: #hcx-archi-source-vmotion-mig}

-vMotion migration uses vMotion to transfer a live virtual machine across a network stretched to IBM Cloud. vMotion migration is also called zero downtime migration, or cross-cloud vMotion.
+vMotion migration uses vMotion to transfer a live virtual machine across a network stretched to {{site.data.keyword.cloud_notm}}. vMotion migration is also called zero downtime migration, or cross-cloud vMotion.

 ### Cold migration
 {: #hcx-archi-source-cold-mig}

-Transfer a powered-off virtual machine to IBM Cloud over a stretched network.
+Transfer a powered-off virtual machine to {{site.data.keyword.cloud_notm}} over a stretched network.

 ### Common features
 {: #hcx-archi-source-common-feat}